meetbryce/unify/INTERNALS.md

 Unify integrates with Jupyter as a "kernel", as implemented in the [unify_kernel](./unify_kernel) directory.

 The [kernel](./unify_kernel/kernel.py) file implements a class which supports execution of SQL script against the Unify database.

 Install Jupyter, and run `jupyter-lab` to open the web interface.

 To test with the Jupyter console:

-    jupyter console --kernel unify_kerne
+    jupyter console --kernel unify_kernel

 ### Autocomplete